 While Epsom salts can absolutely soothe your muscles after an intense workout, there is a compelling case for heading straight to the source of nature‘s mineral-rich bounty instead.
-Vaughn believes that by regularly indulging in mineral sea salt baths, you can boost bodily resistance to illness and disease — in part due to the minerals, but also because the practice is anti-inflammatory.
-She has also observed that sea salt helps speed up the healing of nicks, cuts, and wounds (just like the Roman soldiers discovered), calming skin conditions like psoriasis and eczema, while reducing the inflammation at the root of many diseases.
+Vaughn believes that by regularly indulging in self-care in mineral sea salt baths, you can boost bodily resistance to illness and disease — in part due to the minerals but also because the practice is anti-inflammatory.
+She has also observed that sea salt helps speed up the healing of nicks, cuts, and wounds (just like the Roman soldiers discovered), calming skin conditions like psoriasis and eczema while reducing the inflammation at the root of many diseases.

 Regular Bathing vs. Detox Soaking

-To be clear, bathing as a self-care or self-love practice is more than just cleansing; it is taking time to connect within where you intentionally make wellness — mental and physical — the intention.
-But it is also important to distinguish between bathing as a nightly way to hit “pause,” and detox soaking, which Vaughn recommends weekly or monthly.
+To be clear, bathing as a self-care or self-love practice is more than just cleansing; it takes time to connect within where you intentionally make the intention of wellness — mental and physical —.
+But it is also important to distinguish between bathing as a nightly way to hit “pause” and detox soaking, which Vaughn recommends weekly or monthly.

 “The main difference between our daily and detox soaks is clay and seaweed,” Vaughn says, explaining that they combine French green clay with sea salts in order to pull toxins from the body.
 She believes that French clay’s incorporation can help regulate blood sugar, treat acne, and help the body absorb high levels of calcium, magnesium, and iron.
 Seaweed, on the other hand, is there to support the thyroid gland — the endocrine center responsible for hormone regulation, metabolism, growth, energy, and cellular reproduction and repair.

 “The amount of vitamins and minerals found in seaweed is astounding,” she continues, noting that they nourish the body with a multitude of nutrients while also helping you retain their benefits.
+True self-care.
 “So, the sea salt, clay, and seaweed come together to create a detox experience that cleanses you inside-and-out.
 While you shed toxins through perspiration in the [hot] tub, our soaks re-mineralize and re-hydrate your body.”

 Best Bathing Practices